 Moto G has been one of the most popular middle range Android phones since 2013.
 It is affordable and functional without bloatware.

-Moto G Guides (All About Moto G) offer you the best guides on using and customizing Moto G including Moto G, Moto G 2nd Gen (Moto G 2014), Moto G 3rd Gen (Moto G 2015), Moto G4, and all their variants.
+Moto G Guides (All About Moto G) offer you the best guides on using and customising Moto G, including Moto G, Moto G 2nd Gen (Moto G 2014), Moto G 3rd Gen (Moto G 2015), Moto G4, and all their variants.

 These detailed Moto G guides are suitable for both new and seasoned Android phone users.

-Moto G Guides are organized in the following sections.
+Moto G Guides are organised in the following sections.